mikem12202/lammps-echemdid-windows-setup/ASUS_LAMMPS_Setup_Guide.md

 # Test scaling with different processor counts
-echo "Testing with 1 processor:" time mpiexec -n 1 lmp_mpi -in in.melt
+echo "Testing with 1 processor:" time mpiexec -n 1 lmp_mingw64_mpi.exe -in in.melt

-echo "Testing with 2 processors:" time mpiexec -n 2 lmp_mpi -in in.melt
+echo "Testing with 2 processors:" time mpiexec -n 2 lmp_mingw64_mpi.exe -in in.melt

-echo "Testing with 4 processors:" time mpiexec -n 4 lmp_mpi -in in.melt
+echo "Testing with 4 processors:" time mpiexec -n 4 lmp_mingw64_mpi.exe -in in.melt

 # Compare "Total wall time" in the output
 # Should see speedup with more processors